 - 7: Would Like to Meet by Rachel Winters | Got this one after a preorder, and it sounds so fun.
 Find on Amazon

 With thanks to contributor’s Caitlyn (author and blogger at Just Your Average Reviews), Courtney (blogger at The Green Mockingbird), Rachel (blogger and author of Hamlette’s Soliloquy) and Renee (blogger, writer and reviewer of Black ‘n’ Gold Girl’s Bookspot); I appreciate your add ons and willingness to join the fun.
-Thank you.20+ of the Cute Valentine Romance Novels (and 7 I Want to Read!).
-Sharing a list of Valentine romance reads; what's your favorite? #RomanceFiction #ValentinesDay #MustRead #CleanRomance Click To Tweet
+Thank you.20+ of the Best Romance Novel Reads (+ 7 I Want to Read!).
+Sharing a list of Valentine (or ANYTIME!) romance reads; what's your favorite? #RomanceFiction #ValentinesDay #MustRead #CleanRomance Click To Tweet

 Have you read any of these?
 Do you want to?
 Which books or types of fiction would you add on this list?
 Comment all of your thoughts in the comment section – I’ll see you there!